 ^{} Not rated securities consist of fiduciary fund investments in mutual funds, common stock, and certificates of deposit.

 Concentration of Credit Risk

 The investment policy of the Township contains no limitations on the amount that can be invested in any one issuer.
-The Township did not have more than 5% of entity investments in any one investment.
+The following represent more than 5% of total entity investment: